-In this article, we'll identify the problems that can arise with Google Play Services, go through the most common battery burners, and the actions you can take to put the brakes on them.
+Google Play Services play a crucial role in ensuring the smooth functioning of your Android smartphone.
+However, at times, things can go wrong with it and lead to multiple issues particularly ones that affect the battery adversely.
+In this article, we'll identify the problems that can arise with Google Play Services, and the actions you can take to put the brakes on them.

 Smartphones have a much shorter battery life than in the good old days when you'd get a week out of your Nokia.
 These are several ways to explain this.
 That big, beautiful screen you stare at consumes battery for breakfast, lunch, and dinner.
 All the data that you are beaming back to Google, your GPS and the more complex software that is running inside your pocket is all energy-hungry.
 However, there are ways of saving valuable percentage points here and there that could make the difference between needing a charge or not.

 An ounce of prevention is worth a pound of cure, as the saying goes.
 Smartphone batteries degrade over time, but you can prolong its life with a little bit of TLC.
 To show your smartphone battery some love, follow these three simple rules.

 - Always use the charger from the manufacturer that came boxed with your smartphone if possible.

 - Try to keep your battery somewhere between 32 and 80 percent.

 - Turn off Bluetooth, Wi-Fi and GPS when you're not actively using them.